How I Cleared My Acne

 - Don’t panic.
 There’s lots of help out there, I understand it’s easy to feel overwhelmed but avoid the temptation to try lots of new products.

-- Avoid using these together as they can cancel the effectiveness of each other and also cause irritation – Vit C + acid / Vit C + retinol / retinol + acid
+- Despite what you’ve read you can use these combos together however it increases the risk of irritation in some as it can mean the actives are able to penetrate deeper. – Vit C + acid / Vit C + retinol / retinol + acid

 - Clean your pillowcase frequently, keep hair and hands away from the face, and sanitise your phone.